Lowest Taxes in Europe

 32 Flag of MontenegroMontenegro 706

-Countries with the lowest capital gains tax rates:
+The lowest capital gains tax rates include:

 Lowest VAT in Europe 2023-2024

-• VAT refund in the EU – the most extensive clause of the Directive, which provides for the possibility to refund in the country of registration VAT that was paid in another EU member state;
+• VAT refund in the EU-the most extensive clause of the Directive, which provides for the possibility to refund in the country of registration VAT that was paid in another EU member state.

-Value Added Tax Number – a unique number assigned to a legal entity when registering as a value added tax payer.
-In EU countries it starts with two letters of the country code, the remaining symbols are digits, and the number of digits may vary from country to country.
+• Value Added Tax Number – a unique number assigned to a legal entity when registering as a value added tax payer.
+In EU countries it starts with two letters of the country code, the remaining symbols are digits and the number of digits may vary from country to country.

 Current value added tax (VAT) rates in European countries